 You must have very simple phrases that people will remember and use it often after the program.
 We force ourselves to be able to write key phrases on the flipchart board.
 This limits the number of words we use and also forces us to be very precise about the words used.
 Interestingly, many of our clients remember keywords very well and if you use it enough throughout the training, they will also use it.

 Suggestion: After an important lesson, write down key statements or even the quotations that you have picked up.
 The mind wonderfully picks up these short phrases (3-5 words maximum) well.

 3. Use emotions.

-This is something I believe that separates good from great transformational programs.
-Emotions can harnessed into a very powerful force that literally creates a deep impact onto a person’s memory and this can be a good thing.
-Emotions can be described as making you feel frustrated, happy, grateful and etc.
+This is something I believe separates good from great transformational programs.
+Emotions can harnessed into a very powerful force that literally creates a deep impact on a person’s memory and this can be a good thing.
+Emotions can be described as making you feel frustrated, happy, grateful, etc.

 These emotions, when used correctly, will help a person remember things very easily.
 It creates an anchor there an incident triggers a flood of memories, in which the lesson is built inside.
 Just think about it, sometimes you might not remember what you ate last Wednesday for lunch but you could remember everything that happened on the day you were angry or happy about something.

 Suggestion: Utilise emotions in your own personal learning.
 Be emotional about what you have learnt.

 4. Keep visual reminders.